-The advantage of having your important data backed up off-site, away from your home or business, is that it's safe from theft, fire, and other local disasters.
+The advantage of having your important data backed up off-site, away from your home or office, is that it's safe from theft, fire, and other local disasters.

-Note: Online backup services, also called cloud backup services, frequently change plans and pricing.
-Please let me know if anything needs updated.
+Note: Online backup services, sometimes called cloud backup services, regularly change pricing and plan details so let me know if anything needs updated.

 If you're concerned about backing up online being complicated or confusing, you're going to love Backblaze.

 Any exceptional backup service should be easy to use, automatic, reliable, and easy to restore from.
-Mozy is all of these.
+Carbonite is all of these.

 MozyHome Free is, you guessed it, completely free and gives you up to 2 GB of storage on Mozy's servers.

 MozyHome's pricing is tiered: $5.99/month for 50 GB from one computer and $9.99 /month for 125 GB of storage from up to three computers.
 Deep discounts can be had for one or two year prepayments.

 Additional computers and each additional 20 GB of space can be had for an extra $2 per month, each.

 Mozy used to offer an extremely popular unlimited backup plan but ended it in favor of its current tiered plan in early 2011.
 Mozy also seems to be changing focus, away from its consumer business and more toward its small business and enterprise offerings.

 Bitcasa states that it's "your external hard drive in the cloud that never runs out of space."
 Last I looked, my Bitcasa Infinite Drive in Windows says I've used 70 GB of my 8 EB drive... that's over 8 billion GB!